Print Prism Quick Start

 3. On the right panel, make sure the Crop toggle switch is off.

-4. Set the print size to Fit to Page so the chart fills the sheet.
+4. On Letter or A4 size sheets, set the print size to Fit to Page so the chart fills the sheet.

 Now print the target: